tamator/Repo-2/README.md

 # Repo-2
-# this is the readme file of Branch 1
+# This is the readme file of Branch 1